 At Clockwork, we get asked the question “How often should we update our firm’s website?” by clients and prospects all the time.
-I have read several articles that say “studies show websites should be updated every three years.”
+I have read articles that say things like “studies show websites should be updated every three years.”
 But these studies never seem to define the kinds of websites that were analyzed or the types of “updates” that were made.

 - Is the design of your website “on-brand”?

 Does the overall look of your site match your other marketing materials?
 If your firm does not have defined brand standards, chances are unlikely that your website’s colors, fonts, messaging, photos and graphics are consistent with your printed or other online marketing.
 I have seen many instances where the logo used on the website is different than the logo printed on business cards and letterhead, for example.

 - Is the overall appearance of your website looking dated?

 Most people instinctively know when something looks out-of-style… like an older model car, hairstyle, or kitchen décor.
 Similarly, website design trends evolve rapidly and respond to changes in the way we use the web (such as mobile visitation) as well as aesthetic preferences.
 For example, homepage “sliders” were all the rage for many years, but now large background videos or single images with bold messages have gained in popularity.

 If visitors have a hard time finding information on your website, they are far more likely to bounce to another site.
 Clear, intuitive navigation is a must-have.
 As a general rule of thumb, if visitors can’t find what they are looking for in one or two clicks, you need to rethink your navigation and site structure.
 And your site must be as easy to use on a phone as it is on a large monitor.